cwbaker/forge/docs/getting-started/running-forge.md

 Options:
   -h, --help         Print this message and exit.
   -v, --version      Print the version and exit.
-  -r, --root         Set the root directory.
+  -r, --root         Set root directory.
-  -f, --file         Set the name of the root build script.
+  -f, --file         Set root build script filename.
-  -s, --stack-trace  Enable stack traces in error messages.
+  -s, --stack-trace  Stack traces on error.
 Variables:
-  goal               Target to build. variant            Variant built (debug, release, shipping).
+  goal={goal}        Target to build. variant={variant}  Variant to build.
 Commands:
-  build              Build outdated targets. clean              Clean all targets. reconfigure        Regenerate configuration settings. dependencies       Print targets by dependency hierarchy. namespace          Print targets by namespace hierarchy.
+  build              Build outdated targets. clean              Clean all targets. reconfigure        Re-run auto-detected configuration. dependencies       Print dependency hierarchy. namespace          Print target hierarchy.
 ~~~

 Run `forge` from a directory within the project.
-Forge will search up from that directory to the root of the file system looking for files named *forge.lua*.
-The *forge.lua* file found in the highest directory is the root build script executed to define the build.
+Forge searches up from that directory looking for files named *forge.lua*.
+The file found in the highest directory is the root build script executed to define the build.
 The directory containing the root build script is the root directory of the project.

 The directory that `forge` is run from is the initial working directory.
 By default the target named *all* in this initial directory is built.
 Building from the root directory of the project typically builds all useful outputs for a project.
 Building from sub-directories of the project typically builds targets defined in that directory only.